tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

     - Family and caregivers experience negative emotions, and family dysfunctions  (it is not stated if this is to a higher degree)
     - Caregivers and volunteers require additional support as patients can be paranoid and demanding

+%%
+[O:: higher rate of executive dysfunction and alcohol misuse] [O:: higher mortality risk, falls, elder abuse]
-%% what was the raw results of the study %%
+[O:: minimal benefit from pyschiatric interventions, some harm-minimisation from cleaning and animal reproduction control] [O:: longer hospitalisation, and negative emotional/social strain from family and carers] what was the raw results of the study %%

 ## Conclusion